 I decided I wanted to add to this my thoughts on something I read recently.
 It seems some link Japan specifically to Gad, or at least The Imperial Family.

 The argument is mostly an old archaic name for The Emperor, Mikado, they point out the Mi in Japan is an honorary Prefix.
-I do know that the K and G sounds in Japanese can become confused, for example the Japanese word for God is usually spelled in our alphabet as Kami, but in compound words like Megami (Goddess) and Shinigami (god of death) or either Yagami the K is a G instead, though the Japanese Kanji for Kami is no different.
+I do know that the K and G sounds in Japanese can become confused, for example the Japanese word for god is usually spelled in our alphabet as Kami, but in compound words like Megami (Goddess) and Shinigami (god of death) or either Yagami the K is a G instead, though the Japanese Kanji for Kami is no different.
 But sometimes it's still a K in compound word like Mikami or Omikami or Okami.
 And an O or U at the end seems to be a common result of transliteration into Japanese.

 What other sites I've read so far haven't pointed out is the Hebrew letter Mem can also be a prefix that means "from" or "from the".
 Example, Nahem mean "Comforter" and Menahem means "from the Comforter".
 So Megad/Migad would mean "from Gad".
+Though perhaps the Mi as a prefix in Mikadesh and Mishkan is a better comparison here.

 Japan like many nations has had many alternate names for itself (Yamato though is strictly speaking just the largest island).
 Some names known are Jippon, Nippon and Niphon.
 One name the Chinese have called them is Zeppen.
 That has lead some to an argument that that name could come from Ziphion, Gad's firstborn son (Genesis 46:16).

 Could this claim for the Imperial line overlap with the theories about them coming from Samaria's last King Hoshea discussed above?
 His tribal Identity isn't clearly stated, in fact it doesn't seem to be for many Kings starting with Omri.
-Hoshea may or may not be a native of Samaria, Samaria as the capital could have had a more diverse population then most Kings.
+Hoshea may or may not be a native of Samaria, Samaria as the capital could have had a more diverse population then most cities.

 The earlier King Menahem is called Ben Gadi or "Son of Gadi", Gadi is the same in the Hebrew as "Gadite", so perhaps Gadi wasn't the personal name of his father but rather this phrase identifies him as a Gadite?